physicshinzui/autodock-scripts/README.md

 tar xvf ADFRsuite_x86_64Linux_1.0.tar.gz
 ./install.sh
 ```
-- Add a line in `bashrc`:
+- Add the following line in `bashrc`:
   - `export PATH=/home/siida/ADFRsuite-1.0/ADFRsuite_x86_64Linux_1.0/bin:$PATH`
 - Now, all the script given by ADFRsuite are available!
-  - say, type `prepare_ligand`.
+  - To check it, type `prepare_ligand`.

 After this installation, you can use the script in this repo.

 ## Specifications
-- 01_prep.sh : Do this first
+- `01_prep.sh` generates pdbqt format inputs are generated for Autodock vina.
-- 02_dock.sh : Do this second
+- `02_dock.sh` executes Autodock vina for each target in the directory `pdbqt`.
-- inputs : include receptor pdb and a ligand mol2 files
+- `inputs` includes receptor pdb and a ligand mol2 files
-- pdbqt : include the pdbqt files given by the `01_prep.sh` for the receptor and the ligand.
+- `pdbqt` includes the pdbqt files of the receptor and the ligand (obtained from the `01_prep.sh`)
-- receptor_vina_box.txt : specify the centre of the receptor and the box size where autodock explores.
+- `receptor_vina_box.txt`  specifies the centre of the receptor and the box size where autodock explores.
-- ligand_vina_out.pdbqt : an output file from autodock, which stores ligand poses.
+- `ligand_vina_out.pdbqt` is an output file from Autodock vina, which stores ligand poses.